lacrypta/nomad-old/nip.md

 - **`blacklisted`:** a list of event IDs for validator events the relay will never execute,
 - **`timeout`:** the number of milliseconds the relay is willing to wait for a single validator execution,
 - **`max_qty`:** the maximum number of validators the relay is willing to execute per event,
-- **`languages`:** a mapping stating the validator languages the relay is willing to accept; each defines a nested mapping with details:
+- **`languages`:** a mapping stating the validator languages the relay is willing to accept; each defines a list of capabilities the relay exposes to the validators execution environment,
-  - **`parameters`:** the language parameters applicable to the language in question,
-  - **`capabilities`:** the capabilities the relay exposes to the validators execution environment,
 - **`policy_uri`:** a URI pointing to the detailed policy text.

 Note though that the extremely optional nature of relay validation means that relays are not required to adhere to any of the statements in the presented fields, they're merely informative and not prescriptive in any way.